 Finding a reliable source of shelter is certainly an important consideration if you have problems with mice in your shed, but there are bigger draws.
 If your shed provides a good source of food and water, then that mouse is going to want to stay.

-Without even realizing it, you may be giving mice a source of food that will keep them coming back.
+Without even realizing it, you may be giving mice a source of food that will keep them coming back (and they don’t need much food or water to live for a very long time).
 Animal food, grass seed, plant seeds, pieces of candy or crumbs from sandwiches are all things that mice will want to stick around for.

 Removing sources of food and water kind of goes along with the shed clean-up that we discussed before.
 It’s perfectly fine to keep seeds, feed and other items in your shed, but these things need to be kept in tamper-proof plastic containers.